DataBiosphere/newt-transformer/README.md

 3. Now we need to transform the data.
 From the root of the project run:

-   `python main.py new /path/to/topmed-public.json --output-json transformed-topmed-public.json`
+   `newt new /path/to/topmed-public.json --output-json transformed-topmed-public.json`

    This will generate a transformed output file called `transformed-topmed-public.json`.